kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 ### Expected Time Investment

 The Kubernetes release cycle spans 15 weeks, however it may run longer.
 The typical workload for the communications team is very light during the first few weeks of the release cycle.
-In the later weeks, the workload can become heavy, and will continue a few weeks after the release.
+In the later weeks, **the workload can become heavy, and will continue a few weeks after the release.**

 The expected time investment for both leads and shadows are as follows:

 - 30 minutes to 2 hours a day (depending upon week), requesting and reviewing incoming KEPs and blog PRs, working with other SIGs or the CNCF to manage the feature blog posts, and following Slack channels in order to keep pending content current.

-- 1 to 5 hours a week, attending Release Team (weekly) and Burndown meetings (daily during Code Freeze)
+- 1 to 5 hours a week, attending
+    - Release Team (weekly)
+    - SIG-Docs Team (biweekly) and
+    - Burndown meetings (daily during Code Freeze).

 **NOTE:** These are estimates and your personal experience may vary.
 The more time you spend working as a team and regularly communicating within your team, the better off your experience will be.